docker-mailserver/docker-mailserver/docs/content/contributing/tests.md

     [When running tests in parallel][docs-bats-parallel] (_with `make clean generate-accounts tests/parallel/setX`_), BATS will delay outputting the results until completing all test cases within a file.

-    This also delays test failures as a result.
-When troubleshooting parallel set tests, you may prefer to run them serially as advised below.
+    This likewise delays the reporting of test-case failures.
+When troubleshooting parallel set tests, you may prefer to run specific tests you're working on serially (_as demonstrated in the example below_).

     When writing tests, ensure that parallel set tests still pass when run in parallel.
 You need to account for other tests running in parallel that may interfere with your own tests logic.

 ### An Example

-Let's say you adjusted Rspamd and want to see whether you did not introduce a regression.
-Of course, you already made up your mind and did your best to ensure that beforehand.
-You want to run only the Rspamd test in the beginning, so you use:
+In this example, you've made a change to the Rspamd feature support (_or adjusted it's tests_).
+First verify no regressions have been introduced by running it's specific test file:

 ```console
 $ make clean generate-accounts test/rspamd